eoinocathasaigh/computationalTheory-assessment/README.md

 ## Files
 - `problems.ipynb`: A Jupyter notebook containing the implementations and explanations of the various computational theory problems.
 - `README.md`: This file, providing an overview of the repository and its contents.

 ## Usage
 To run the code, ensure you have Python and Jupyter Notebook installed.
-Open the `problems.ipynb` file in Jupyter Notebook and execute the cells to see the implementations and results
+Open the `problems.ipynb` file in Jupyter Notebook and execute the cells to see the implementations and results.
+Ensure you have the required libraries installed, which can be done via pip.

 ## Concepts Covered
 - <b>Binary Operations</b>: Understanding and implementing basic binary operations such as AND, OR, XOR, and NOT.